-The City's Built Form Policy was finally adopted by Council on 15 December 2016, and took effect following publication on 21 January 2017.
 The City notes that approval of the WAPC is required for certain aspects of the Policy which is discussed below.
 Clause 7.3.1 (a) of the R-Codes lists certain deemed-to comply standards which a local government may amend or replace through a local planning policy without WAPC approval.
+Building height is one element which may be amended or replaced by a local government through a local planning policy, without the need for WAPC approval.
 Clause 7.3.2 of the R-Codes allows a local government to amend any other deemed-to-comply provision not listed in Clause 7.3.1(a) of the R-Codes through a local planning policy, with the approval of the WAPC.
-The provisions of the Built Form Policy which are pending WAPC approval that are relevant to this proposal relate to landscaping, lot boundary setbacks and boundary walls.
-As such the current applicable deemed-to-comply standard for these elements remain those set out in the R-Codes, with due regard given to the provisions of the Built Form Policy.
+The provisions of the Built Form Policy which are pending WAPC approval that are relevant to this Responsible Authority Report relate to landscaping, lot boundary setbacks and boundary walls.
+As such the current applicable deemed to-comply standard for these elements remain those set out in the R-Codes, with due regard given to the provisions of the Built Form Policy.